 - Stop engine while fueling.

 - Do not smoke when fueling.

 - Keep sparks and flame away from tank.

-- Do not leave unattended while fuelina.
+- Do not leave unattended while fueling.

-can cause fire.
+DIESEL FUEL can cause fire.

-- DIESEL FUEL Wipe up spilled fuel and allow fumes to clear before starting engine. - Do not overfill tank, fuel expansion may cause over-
+- Wipe up spilled fuel and allow fumes to clear before starting engine. - Do not overfill tank, fuel expansion may cause overflow.